Last Updated on

 Not only is it a beautiful place, but the food I had on Yakushima is some of the best I’ve experienced on my trip.

-Yakushima is a roughly circular shaped island in Japan with a circumferential measurement of 130 km.
+Yakushima is a roughly circular-shaped island with a circumference of 130 km.
 It features a diverse landscape consisting of subtropical coastal regions while the parts with higher elevation are dominated by cold mountain areas.
 The mountainous region makes up 90% of the total land area in the island.

 As of May 2012, there are an estimated 13,618 people living on the island.
 However, the human settlers are largely outnumbered by the flora and fauna species on the island.